Category:

 • The success of every franchise system rests on the ability of the franchisor to maintain a beneficial relationship with its franchisees.

-Managing a franchise system requires more than just having the expertise required to operate the underlying business that is being licensed.
+Managing a franchise system requires more than just having the expertise required to operate the underlying business being licensed.
 Franchisors also assume the responsibility of competitively innovating and evolving the underlying concept, while growing their franchise system in a sustainable way.

 Take the time to understand how other franchisors manage their systems; this will give you a foundation upon which to make important business judgments.
 It’s essential that you read articles and books focused on the business aspects of franchising, and obtain a basic understanding of franchise law.
 Once those preliminaries are in place, when coupled with a well-structured design and development plan, competent management can execute a successful franchise strategy able to meet their goals and expectations – if the concept they are franchising is franchisable.

-Are you ready to consider franchising?
+Are you ready to franchise your business?

 From a strict legal viewpoint, there really is no issue of franchisability: